MCamp859/hello-world/mawp5g-README.md

     ![A console window showing the output of the "edgesoftware uninstall" command.
 The system displays output during the uninstall process.
 At the end of the process, the system displays the message “Uninstall finished” and the uninstallation status for each module.](/images/multi-access-with-private-5g-uninstall.png)

-    Figure 14: Uninstalled Modules
+    Figure 15: Uninstalled Modules

 ## Local Build Instructions

-After you have installed Intel® Smart Edge Open Private Wireless Experience Kit, you can build your own Multi Access with Private 5G image using the following instructions.
+After you have installed Intel® Smart Edge Open Private Wireless Experience Kit, you can build your own Multi-Access with Private 5G image using the following instructions.
 You can proceed with the steps presented using either edgesoftware sources or GitHub* sources.

 ### Setup